 - A longer time to focus on yourself – In long-term substance abuse treatment, you’re removed from a lot of the demands that cause drinking and drug use in the first place.
 Long-term drug rehab gives a chance for clients to focus on themselves and get a firmer grip on what their triggers are, and how to deal with them.
 Triggers may not deal directly with wanting to use or drink, but triggers can cause disruptions in emotions that lead to relapse.

 - A chance to break the habit – A common misconception is that it takes 21 days to break a habit.
 When in reality it takes around 66 days to break a habit.
 While it takes that long to break a habit, it takes just as long to form a new habit in the place of the old habit.
 In the vicious pattern of drug use, the habit of using drugs or alcohol to self-medicate is the habit that has to be broken.
 The habit of use and abuse has to be replaced with other habits such as going to meetings, participating in therapy, and employing healthy coping skills.
-In long-term addiction treatment, clients get the chance to break the habit, and form new ones instead of temporarily pausing their drug or alcohol use.
+In long-term addiction treatment, clients get the chance to break the habit and form new ones instead of temporarily pausing their drug or alcohol use.

 - Structured daily schedule– In active addiction and alcoholism, there was often no schedule to the lives of those using.
 The only schedule that was followed was the time frame of how long there could be between doses to avoid withdrawal symptoms.
 Entering long-term drug rehab helps to build a daily schedule that is beneficial as it doesn’t give those in early recovery ample idle time.
 A schedule also offers a rhythm to life that was missing for a long time in active addiction and alcoholism.
 It allows clients to learn balance and helps to set them up to continue carrying on a schedule in their lives after leaving long-term treatment.

 - Wide range of services– Many of those struggling with substance use disorders also struggle with mental health disorders that also have to be addressed.
 Even in an OP substance abuse treatment setting, mental health is still addressed, and medication compliance (if necessary) is still monitored.
-When in long-term treatment there are still individual therapy sessions, group therapy sessions, and case management available.
+When in long-term treatment, there are still individual therapy sessions, group therapy sessions, and case management sessions available.
 All clinical approaches tie into the overall addiction treatment program, including increased time in the recovery community near the treatment center.
 Most of the groups and meetings are mandatory, but it becomes part of the routine that clients carry over into their life outside of treatment since they had longer to cement these new habits into their lives.

 Cons of Long-Term Drug Rehab?

 There aren’t many downfalls to attending long-term rehab.
-The only cons in attending long-term substance abuse treatment are costs, and it may conflict with work or home responsibilities.
+The only cons of attending long-term substance abuse treatment are costs, and it may conflict with work or home responsibilities.
 Insurance will typically cover a majority or all costs related to attending drug rehab.

 Everyone’s Needs Are Different